 - Do you know how to use the results and how success is defined?

-Organisations can proactively mitigate these unique AI risks by establishing cross-functional frameworks, based on a clearly defined scope of each AI solution and interdependencies with existing risks in its operating environment.
+Organizations can proactively mitigate these unique AI risks by establishing cross-functional frameworks, based on a clearly defined scope of each AI solution and interdependencies with existing risks in its operating environment.
 Consider the use of a chatbot as an example.
-An organisation will need to consider legal, compliance, reputational and operational risks if any issues (discrimination, bias, privacy, etc.) arise from the use of a chatbot.
+An organization will need to consider legal, compliance, reputational and operational risks if any issues (discrimination, bias, privacy, etc.) arise from the use of a chatbot.

-Insight into the lifecycle will help organisations navigate various considerations, including risk and compliance, governance and reporting, data management, technology, and workforce and training implications.
-Additionally, an environment of effective challenge, where decision-making processes promote a range of views, fosters independent testing and validation of current practises and AI solutions prior to implementation and production, and an integrated environment of open and constructive engagement.
-Organisations can take the following actions now to enhance risk mitigation during the AI lifecycle:
+Insight into the lifecycle will help organizations navigate various considerations, including risk and compliance, governance and reporting, data management, technology, and workforce and training implications.
+Additionally, an environment of effective challenge, where decision-making processes promote a range of views, fosters independent testing and validation of current practices and AI solutions prior to implementation and production, and an integrated environment of open and constructive engagement.
+Organizations can take the following actions now to enhance risk mitigation during the AI lifecycle:

 1. Design and Mitigate

 AI Governance Build-Out